AIduate/Vehicle-Loan-Default-Prediction/README.md

 ## Introduction
 The objective of this project is to derive insights on attributes related to vehicle loan defaulting and build an initial predictive model & pipeline.

-Initial questions of interest to investigate:
+Early questions of interest to investigate:
 * What are the most influential attributes associated with vehicle loan defaults?
 * If someone has been shopping around for loans, what is the relationship between number of loan inquiries and potential to default the loan?
 * How does credit history age affect risk to default?